Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 \subsubsection{In-Clinic Dataset}

 This study was approved by the Northwestern University and Washington University in St. Louis Institutional Review Boards.
+Participants provided informed consent for their videos to be stored, processed, and de-identified videos to be shared in publication.
 To validate our methods in a real-world clinical environment, we deployed our PBL system \cite{cimorelli_validation_2024} in two outpatient clinics.
 The first was a neurosurgery clinic treating patients with cervical myelopathy (CM)—a degenerative condition of the cervical spine that often impairs gait and balance.
 During routine pre- and post-operative visits for spinal decompression, participants were asked to walk three times at a self-selected pace and three times at a fast pace down the clinic hallway while being recorded from behind by a clinician.
 At each visit, patients completed the modified Japanese Orthopedic Association (mJOA) questionnaire \cite{yonenobu_interobserver_2001,kato_comparison_2015} to assess their symptoms.
 The CM cohort includes 911 videos from 55 patients collected at multiple timepoints: pre-surgery, 6 weeks post-surgery, 3 months post-surgery, and 1 year post-surgery.
 17 of these participants have sessions before and after surgery, which were used in our sensitivity analysis.

 The second cohort consisted of 110 videos of 19 participants with knee osteoarthritis (KOA) coming to clinic for corticosteroid injection.
 As before, these videos were filmed in the hallway before or after the visit.